sj-simmons/crypto/README.md

 from blumblumshub import prbg

 def RSAencrypt(n, e, message):
-    """Return ciphertext given an RSA key (n, e) and a message.
+    """Return ciphertext given an RSA key {n, e} and a message.

     Args:
         n (int): the modulus.